TBI, Breacher Syndrome & Testosterone Deficiency | TRT Therapy

 Cognitive Decline

-Memory and focus issues are often worsened by the underlying hormone deficiency.
+Memory and focus issues worsened by hormone deficiency.

 Contact Sports Athletes

-Athletes in football, hockey, boxing, and wrestling who sustain repeated sub concussive hits elevate their risks for CTE and pituitary damage.
+Athletes in football, boxing, and MMA with repeated sub concussive hits are prime candidates for HPG dysfunction.

 Muscle Loss and Frailty